-PAYOUT MULTIPLES
+PAYOUT MULTIPLES ··

-The chart below shows the target level of AIPs as a percentage of base salary for CEOs and CFOs.
-The median target payout is approximately 100 percent of base salary for CEOs and 75 percent of base salary for CFOs.
-When disclosed, threshold payout generally ranges from 25 percent to 50 percent of the target, and maximum payout is generally two times the target.
+The following chart shows the target level of AIPs as a percentage of base salary for CEOs and CFOs.
+The median target payout is approximately 120 percent of base salary for CEOs and 90 percent of base salary for CFOs.
+When disclosed, threshold payout generally ranges from 25 percent to 50 percent of the target, and maximum payout is generally 200 percent of the target.